yordanosd/rainbows/README.md

 ![Simple Rainbow](rainbow-rgb.jpg)

+**TODO:**
+Use your rainbow Array to print out each color name in the color it represents using the colorize gem.

 ## Hash of Arrays of Hashes

 You're not done yet!
-Now we're going to
+Now we're going to create a broader rainbow